Dwarf Banana Tree: Growing Banana Plants as Ornamentals

 Musa sikkimensis, ‘Red Tiger’, ‘Darjeeling Banana’

-An ornamental variety which likes higher altitudes.
+An ornamental variety that likes higher altitudes.
 Musa sikkimensis is popular in the mountainous regions of India.
 While one could eat the fruits of this banana, it has poor flavor.
 It can be grown as an ornamental in other areas, although it does still prefer higher altitude growing conditions.
 Red Tiger grows to about 7 feet.

 Musa ornata, ‘Flowering Banana’

 This ornamental variety is popular in lowland environments where heat and humidity are high.
 While it produces stunningly beautiful flowers and fruits, the fruit tends to be inedible.
 Originating in southeastern Asia, it’s now widely cultivated as an ornamental or a source of ingredients for ayurvedic medicine.

-Dwarf Cavendish banana trees are full-sun plants.
+Dwarf banana trees are full-sun plants.
 A minimum of eight hours of sunlight is required to give them the best growth, and up to 12 hours if you’re trying to promote fruiting.